 In addition to the available Exhaust modes, there is also an additional setting that allows the user to customize a time frame when the vehicle will start in “Quiet” exhaust mode.
 The Quiet time does not change the Exhaust mode setting saved by the user, it simply acts as a stand-alone setting.

-The Quiet Start is setup using the cluster menu and is saved in the cluster memory.
-It is then compared to the real time clock to determine if the vehicle should start in Quiet Exhaust mode.
+The Quiet Start is setup using the menu and is saved in the PCM memory.
+It is then compared to the real time clock (GlblClkHr_No_Actl) to determine if the vehicle should start in Quiet Exhaust mode.

 Quiet Time Setup and Activation

 Apart from the available exhaust modes, there is an additional “Quiet Start” available for selection.
 This is so that the loud exhaust does not cause any noise disturbance to anybody.
 Once enabled, the user is prompted to schedule a Start time and an End time.
-The cluster then compares the Start and End times with the real time clock.
-If the time of day falls in the Quiet Start range when the vehicle is started, the cluster sends a request to the PCM to change the Exhaust mode to “Quiet”.
+The PCM then compares the Start and End times with the real time clock.
+If the time of day falls in the Quiet Start range when the vehicle is started, the PCM initializes the Exhaust mode to “Quiet”.
 If the vehicle is started while in the Quiet Start period, it shall continue to operate in Quiet exhaust mode until the user manually changes it.
 If the vehicle is started outside of the “Quiet Start” period, it shall continue to operate it in the selected mode until the user changes it.

 The vehicle must be stationary to define the Quiet Time.
+The APIM will implement the common lockout while vehicle moving.

-When the “Start/Begin” time is the same as the “End” time, a duration of 24 hours should be implemented for the Quiet Start.
+The APIM shall send EngExhMdeHrEnbl_D_Rq = “Menu Not Configured” if the menu is configured not to be available.

 Sample graphic of the Quiet Start feature on the Center Stack